zhjngli/the-principles-and-feelings-cookbook/writing/principles/2022-07-05-cooking-with-feelings/index.md

 1. I never have to get a measuring spoon
 2. I have a deeper understanding of the depth of flavor each ingredient adds
 3. It's quicker than measuring
 4. Lots of legit chefs will tell you that a recipe is just a framework anyway.
-You can and should add/subtract from the recipe however you like, based on your feelings.
+You can and should add/subtract from the recipe however you like, based on your _feelings_.

 ## Why measurement falls short